Sarthak-csai/Infosys_Intern_LLM/Readme.md

 ### 2. Environment Configuration

-Social Media Content Optimizer requires credentials for the X (Twitter) API and the Gemini API.
+AI-Based Automated Content Marketing Optimizer requires credentials for the X (Twitter) API and the Gemini API.

 **Create a file named `.env` in the project root directory with the following:**